It took years of trial and error, but I now have a completely foolproof recipe for perfect latkes!

-The onions are a wonderful addition that adds tons of flavor.
-Some people prefer to use green onions (white and green parts), and that’s certainly an option.
-While milder in taste, gluten-free latkes with green onions are prettier.
+The onions are an excellent addition that adds tons of flavor.
+Some people prefer to use green onions (white and green parts), and that's certainly an option.
+While milder in taste, latkes made with green onions are prettier.

-Sadly, no. You shouldn’t use frozen hash browns potatoes in this recipe.
+Sadly, no. You shouldn't use frozen hash browns potatoes in this recipe.
 I tried, and it’s just not the same.
 The fritters turn out much less flavorful and quite soggy.
-It’s best to use fresh potatoes, and Yukon Gold potatoes are the best.
+It's best to use fresh potatoes; Yukon Gold potatoes are the best.

 You can, although they do taste best when fresh out of the skillet.
 Having said that, I often finish making them an hour before dinnertime, then keep them in a warm (150 degrees F) oven until it's time to serve them.